Diarmuid-ODonoghue/Analogy-Materials-Corpus-AMC/README.md

 # Analogy-Materials-Corpus-AMC
-Collection of text stories sourced from psychology research publications, with LLM generated variants.
+This coprus contains tex- stories sourced from aroun 40 psychology research publications, with each source and target text in its own simple .txt file.
+The corpus also contains with LLM generated variants of each of these.

 Text materials (stories) **sourced from** various **psychology research papers** on the human ability to reason using analogically similar stories.
 Analogy, metaphor and conceptual blends (conceptual integration networks).